gsantner/memetastic/README.md

 ### Privacy<a name="privacy"></a>
 The app doesn't share any personal information with other apps or any web-server.
 Custom images can be added via camera and gallery.
 If the user decides to save a meme image it will be stored locally in the device public pictures folder.
-Meme templates can be downloaded from the [memetastic-assets](https://github.com/gsantner/memetastic-assets) archive (zip file).

 ## Contributions
 The project is always open for contributions and accepts pull requests.